valancej/helm-anchore/README.md

 This plugin utilizes the [Anchore CLI](https://github.com/anchore/anchore-cli) to connect to a running Anchore Engine instance.

-Your Anchore CLI credentials should be set as environment variables:
+Prior to using the plugin, your Anchore CLI credentials should be set as environment variables:

 ```
 ANCHORE_CLI_URL=http://myserver.example.com:8228/v1